sphanna/HMM-Pattern-Recognition/README.md

 estPatternTransitionsUn <- outUn[[3]]
 ```

 The supervised model takes in a pattern table of expected patterns.
 We also need to know the sequence length by which to find patterns.
-THe unsupervised model is given the number of states and the maximum number patterns to reduce to.
+The unsupervised model is given the number of states and the maximum number patterns to reduce to.
 It may reduce the patterns that are found down to 6 or fewer in the example above.
 We also need to give it a sequence length.

 Both models output three pieces of data:
 1) A vector representing the expected patterns at each observation.
 These values represent the index of the pattern table where we can find the pattern.